rainbow-bamboo/habit-recipes/readme.md

 2. Enter habit
 3. Create appropriate habit object
 4. Update storage with habits
-5. View page listing and highlighting saved habits
+5. View page listing
+6. Keep a counter per habit
-6. Set as homepage (optional)
+7. Set as homepage (optional)

 ## Technical Details
 We can use and serialize objects for this.
 Because we only have a couple different types of habits, intent/stack, we can have two different objects in localstorage.
 One for each.